anmarjarjees/vue.js-intro/README.md

 - P2-Form-Bindings
 - P3-Rendering-Styles
 - P4-Basic-Components
-- P5-CLI-Single-File:
+- P5-CLI-SFC:
-  - "sfc-cli-demo-app" => This folder just contains the default "Single File Components" after running Vue/CLI
+  - "sfc-cli-demo-app": This folder contains
+    - The default "Single File Components" after running Vue/CLI
+    - Simple demonstrating for taking the default code from Vue to create our own "Single File Components"
+- P6-Vite-Intro:
+  - "vite-project": This folder contains the simple boilerplate for a vite application to examine its essential components.
+A Quick review based on Vite owner before starting our SFC demo in the next folder.
+- P7-Vite-SFC:
+  - "my-vue-app": This folder contains
-  - "vue-cli-demo-app" => This folder is for demonstrating "Single File Components" for our "Java-Packages" after running Vue/CLI to be built using SFC
+    - The default "Single File Components" after running Vue/CLI
+    - Simple demonstrating for taking the default code from Vue to create our own "Single File Components"

 # Working with Single-File Components [SFC]
 The other way of working with Vue components is by defining them in files with the .vue extension.
 This is what is called ["Single-File Components"](https://vuejs.org/guide/scaling-up/sfc.html).